Day 7: Fujigoko

 Sunday, March 23rd, 2008

-After a last amazing breakfast at the hotel, Yasuko and I left to go visit the amazing Fujigoko region, while the rest of the family headed back to Nagoya.
+After another unforgettable breakfast at the hotel, Yasuko and I left to go visit the amazing Fujigoko region, while the rest of the family headed back to Nagoya.

 From Yuya Onsen, first we drove south to reach the Tomei Expressway the connects Nagoya and Tokyo, and then we took the highway and drove east across the entire Shizuoka prefecture, along the coast.